PrimeCharts - An Introduction to Investing

 Rand Hedges

-These are shares in companies which, because they are strong exporters or have operations oversees, are protected to an extent from the effects of a drop in value of the Rand.
+These are shares in companies which, because they are strong exporters or have operations overseas, are protected to an extent from the effects of a drop in value of the Rand.

 Reaction